Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Model

-To obtain the distribution of clouds around SMBH we use an N-body simulation taking into account the gravitational interactions among them \citep{2019MNRAS.484.3279P, 2012ApJ...758...51J, 2018ApJ...868...97K}.
+As the first step of our investigation we consider $N$-body problem of the massive particles moving around the SMBH taking into account the gravitational interactions among them.
+This allows us to obtain the equilibrium distribution of clouds in the torus due to self-gravity.
 We solve numerically the equations of motion for $N$ clouds in the gravitational field of a central mass ($M_\text{smbh}$):